grafana/grafana-operator/docs/docs/dashboards.md

 ## Dashboard managment

-You can configure dashboards as code many different ways.
+You can configure dashboards as code in many different ways.

 - json
 - gzipJson